Acropolis / Koukaki / Makriyanni

 - Micropolis Jewelry & Art

-Instead of a light lunch, and in order to refill on vitamins and enjoy fresh fruit, we suggest a visit to Fruitopia, on 8 Hatzichristou Street, the back street of the Acropolis Museum.
-A small greengrocer store filled with the best fresh fruit, local and exotic vegetables and greens, nuts and natural snacks, fruit and/or vegetable juice freshly squeezed, or canned juice, even Greek local wines and spirits, will keep you light and fresh and recharge you with energy.
-Ask for my friend Yannis, the owner, fill up a couple of paper bags and just enjoy!
+In order to refill on vitamins and enjoy fresh fruit, we suggest a visit to Fruitopia, on 8 Hatzichristou Street, the back street of the Acropolis Museum.
+A small greengrocer store filled with the best fresh fruit, local and exotic vegetables and greens, nuts and natural snacks, fruit and/or vegetable juice freshly squeezed juice, even Greek local wines and spirits, will keep you light and fresh and recharge you with energy.
+Fill up a couple of paper bags and just enjoy!

 Dine & Wine